Show All Answers

 Federal Law and Federal Communications Commission (FCC) regulations prohibit the City from regulating rates in Redmond.
 Cable companies determine what they charge in various cities and regions of the country.

-In the new franchises with Comcast and Frontier, the City can require higher customer service standards, increase penalties for violating standards, and increase efforts to enforce those standards.
+In the new franchises with Comcast and Ziply, the City can require higher customer service standards, increase penalties for violating standards, and increase efforts to enforce those standards.

-Federal Law and FCC regulations limit what the City can do to attract companies since the City must maintain parity between Comcast and Frontier and potential other wireline cable television providers.
+Federal Law and FCC regulations limit what the City can do to attract companies since the City must maintain parity between Comcast and Ziply and potential other wireline cable television providers.
 For most companies, expanding into Redmond would require major financial investment which could be financially unfeasible.
 There can be negative consequences to overbuilding, and as cord-cutting increases, those potential downsides also increase.
 Verizon elected to overbuild Comcast in 2008 and Frontier purchased Verizon’s cable system in 2009.
+At the beginning of May 2020, Frontier's franchise transferred to Northwest Fiber, LLC, doing business as Ziply.

 Many municipalities are not as well suited to building and maintaining a cable network as private companies are.
 There are substantial financial costs and risks to consider, and studies have shown that when a city builds its own network, oftentimes not enough people will switch to or sign up for the city’s municipal cable system in order to make the municipal cable system financially viable.